-Spelling

-- 1. The children were the objects from smallest to largest.
+Spelling 1.
+The children were largest. the objects from smallest t o to anyone.
+2022 Spelling script Spelling 1: The word is ordering .

-- 2. Do not show to anyone.

-- 3. I was given a award.

-2022 Spelling script

-Spelling 1: The word is ordering.

 The children were ordering the objects from smallest to largest.
+The word is ordering 3.
+I was given a award.
 The word is ordering.
 Spelling 2: The word is disrespect.
 Do not show disrespect to anyone.
 The word is disrespect.

-Spelling 3: The word is special.
+Spelling 3: The word is special .
 I was given a special award.

-The word is special.
+The word is special .

-Reading: Tuesday 14th May
+Reading: Tuesday 13th May